 I’m not going to tell you that Milagro tequila will blow you away and one sip will be a transformative experience.
-The reposado I bought, however, was more than good.
-It is good enough to sip on its own and it made a killer margarita I was happy to serve to my guests a few weeks ago.
-(And no, I don’t use that awful store-bought margarita mix, so you really could taste the tequila.)
+The reposado I bought and tried ten years apart, however, was more than good.
+It is good enough to sip on its own and it made a killer margarita or paloma.
 It’s a bit sweeter and more flowery than the norm, with a triple-distilled smoothness that would appeal to those not accustomed to drinking this spirit neat.